CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ### Loopback, MLAG and VXLAN Interfaces Configuration Verification

-All switches has default loopback `lo` interface, the same interface we use as our VXLAN tunnel source.
-After loopback IP and `clag vxlan-nycast-ip` configuration set, we will see them in this `net show interface` output.</br>
+All switches have a default loopback `lo` interface, the same interface we use as our VXLAN tunnel source.
+After loopback IP and `clag vxlan-anycast-ip` configuration set, we will see them in this `net show interface` output.
-The createad VXLAN interfaces seen below as `vxlanXXX` (which are in layer 2 access mode), and MLAG interfaecs `esxi01` and `esxi03` of LACP `802.3ad` type bonds.
+The created VXLAN interfaces seen below as `vxlanXXX` (which are in layer 2 access mode), and MLAG interfaces `esxi01` and `esxi03` of LACP `802.3ad` type bonds.

 {{< tabs "101tr210 ">}}
 {{< tab " leaf01 ">}}